Droplets of water on a hardwood floor

 Next, let’s start to dry the floor.
 We can do this a few different ways.
 First let’s get some air movement.
 We like to use floor fans, that can be placed at the area of the leak (blowing across the floor), and if possible, below the area as well.
 For example, most water leaks occur in the kitchen, so quite often, we will place a fan in the basement, blowing up towards the subfloor, where the leak occurred.
 This obviously works much better in an area where there is not a finished ceiling.
 In homes with a crawlspace, use exhaust fans.
 This will help expedite the drying process.

-Next, you should be using a dehumidifier, placed at the area where the leak occurred, it can’t hurt do use another one, below the leak (in the basement, assuming the leak was on the 1st floor) also.
+Next, you should be using a dehumidifier, placed at the area where the leak occurred, it can’t hurt to use another one, below the leak (in the basement, assuming the leak was on the 1st floor) also.
 Ideally if you can drain the dehumidifier using a hose, instead of the bucket, that is preferred, or you will have to manage the emptying of the bucket.

 Introduce heat.
 Whether you are turning up the heat in the home or just using some type of space heater, this will expedite the drying of the wood floors.